Asmaa933/Spinner/README.md

 ## About

-Spinner is an activity indicator spins while an unquantifiable task, such as loading or synchronizing complex data, is performed.
+Spinner is an activity indicator that spins while an unquantifiable task, such as loading or synchronizing complex data, is performed.
 It disappears when the task completes

 ## Steps

-Spinner mainly deals with layers by adding, removing and animate them
+Spinner mainly deals with layers by adding, removing, and animate them

-Create LoadingView
+### Create LoadingView
-- Create SpinnerView and add it to tableview
+- Create SpinnerView and add it to tableView
-- create main layer to add it to SpinnerView and animate it with infinity repeation
+- create main layer to add it to SpinnerView and animate it with infinity repetition
-- create 2 sublayer part of oval with arrow at end of it
+- create 2 sublayers part of oval with an arrow at end of it
-- add the 2 sublayers to main layer
+- add the 2 sublayers to the main layer

-SuccessView
+### SuccessView

 when the task finished I needed to remove loadingView and show success one
 - remove sublayers of main layer